A Brief History of the Christian Restoration Association

 For two decades, through the legal expertise of attorney Luther D. Burrus, of Louisville, Kentucky who was a CRA trustee; the expert testimony of the scholarly Dr. Lewis A. Foster of the Cincinnati Bible Seminary, also a CRA trustee; and Harvey C. Bream Jr., trustee and Director of the CRA, and editor of the Restoration Herald, independent congregations won a rash of legal battles in which these congregations were the defendants.

 The CRA has published the Restoration Herald for over ninety years.
 This monthly periodical has proven to be a valuable asset to the people of the Restoration Movement congregations.
 It has chosen by design to publish the whole counsel of God without compromise.
 Over the years it has taken stands that have not always been popular but have been true to the Word.
 It has often spoken where no other publication would speak.
 This publication reaches around the world and is currently being sent to forty-four foreign countries.

-Eight men have served as editor of the Restoration Herald and director of the CRA: James DeForest Murch, Leon Myers, Robert E. Elmore, Harvey C. Bream Jr., James Greenwood, H. Sherwood Evans, Thomas Thurman, and H. Lee Mason.
+Nine men have served as editor of the Restoration Herald and director of the CRA: James DeForest Murch, Leon Myers, Robert E. Elmore, Harvey C. Bream Jr., James Greenwood, H. Sherwood Evans, Thomas Thurman, H. Lee Mason, and John R. Mitchell.

 The CRA has also published soul-winning tracts, doctrinal booklets, and a variety of educational books and other materials, including books such as the one you are currently reading.**